jcgsr/jun-InstrumentalEnglish/_posts/aula-2.md

 d) Eu faço aquilo.

+e) Eu tenho uma voz.

+f) Você tem uma voz.

 **Æ5** - Leia:

-a) I have a house and a car.
+a) I have a house and a car and a voice.

-b) I have money, and I have water.
+b) I have money, and you have water.

-c) You have water, and you have this.
+c) You have water, and you have this voice.

-d) You have the house, but I have the car.
+d) You have the house, but I have the car and the voice.

 **Æ6** - Passe para o inglês: